 Symptoms include increased heart rate, sweating, heightened senses (fight or flight), nervousness feelings (jittery), and rapid breathing.
 If you're about to get hit by a car or walk off a cliff, adrenaline can save your life.

 Adversity, whether from physical or life events, can lead to unwarranted fear and dread.
-That's where the problems arise.
+That's the source of the problems.
 When we don't recognize the effect adrenaline has on us, the result can be damaging to our physical and mental health.

 When adrenaline turns into fear, the body continues to produce cortisol.
 WebMD calls cortisol the body's stress hormone.
 If we continue to think fearfully about whatever adversity we face, our cortisol levels stay elevated.
 Over time, this can lead to anxiety, depression, and a host of other physical and emotional problems.